ijagberg/grid/README.md

 I noticed I kept reimplementing the same 2d-grid structure in many of my personal projects, so I decided to make it into a library.
 This data structure does not attempt to be the fastest or best implementation of a 2d-grid, but it's simple to use and has zero dependencies.

 # Example usage
+## Creating a grid and accessing its cells:
 ```
 use simple_grid::Grid;